Bulgarian law recognises the following ways of terminating marriage through divorce:

 After the divorce, the former spouses cease to be one another’s legal heirs and forfeit all benefits under pre-death arrangements.
 After the divorce, gifts of property of significant value made in relation to or during the marriage by one spouse or their close relatives to the other spouse may be revoked, save where this is contrary to public morality.
 The petition to revoke the gift may be lodged up to one year after the divorce is granted.

 The statutory matrimonial property regime applies where the persons entering into marriage have not chosen a regime for their property relations and if they are minors or persons with limited legal capacity.
 The property regime is recorded in a Spousal Property Relations Register.
 The property regime may be modified during the marriage.
 The modification is noted in the record of civil marriage and in the register.
 Nuptial agreements and the applicable statutory property regime are recorded in a central electronic register with the Registry Agency.
 The register is publicly accessible.
-When one or both spouses engage(s) in a transaction with a third party, where a property regime is not recorded in the register, the statutory matrimonial property regime applies.
+When one or both spouses engage(s) in a transaction with a third party and no property regime is recorded in the register, the statutory matrimonial property regime applies.